Skip to content

 Description+

-Grounded in solid theory with new field-tested classroom activities, the fourth edition of Critical Encounters in Secondary English continues to help teachers integrate the lenses of contemporary literary theory into practices that have always defined good pedagogy.
-The most significant change for this edition is the addition of Critical Race Theory (CRT) as an analytical lens.
+The most significant change for this edition is the addition of a full chapter on critical race theory (CRT) as an analytical lens.
 CRT offers teachers fresh opportunities for interdisciplinary planning and teaching, as it lends itself to lessons that encompass a variety of disciplines such as history, sociology, psychology, and science.
 As with the previous edition, each chapter concludes with a list of suggested nonfiction pieces that work well for the particular lens under discussion.
-This popular text provides a comprehensive approach to incorporating nonfiction and informational texts into the literature classroom with new and revised classroom activities appropriate for today’s students.

 Book Features: